 - Testing & Verification

-UniFi Video uses a temporary directory to store inbound video segments from the cameras that are waiting to be processed and permanently stored to the recording drive.
+UniFi Video uses a temporary directory to store inbound video segments from the cameras that are waiting to be processed and permanently stored on the recording drive.

 When UniFi Video is installed on a supported Windows operating system, a subdirectory is created under the recording directory (which by default is C:\ProgramData\unifi-video\data\videos\temp\) to be used as this temporary storage.